fbertola/mother-docker/README.md

 #### Integration with test frameworks

-If you're using [Spock](https://github.com/spockframework/spock) you could use the provided `@WithDockerConfig` extension.
-As an example see [this](https://github.com/fbertola/mother-docker/blob/master/src/test/groovy/com/github/fbertola/motherdocker/MotherDockerTest.groovy).

-If you're using [Junit](https://github.com/junit-team/junit) you could use a simple [Rule](https://github.com/junit-team/junit/wiki/Rules), for example:
+If you're using [Spock](https://github.com/spockframework/spock) you could use the provided `@WithDockerConfig` extension (as an example see [this](https://github.com/fbertola/mother-docker/blob/master/src/test/groovy/com/github/fbertola/motherdocker/MotherDockerTest.groovy)) or, if you're using [Junit](https://github.com/junit-team/junit), you could use a simple [Rule](https://github.com/junit-team/junit/wiki/Rules), for example:

 ```java
 public class MotherDockingRule extends ExternalResource {